nehagianchandani/Voxel-level-brain-age-prediction/README.md

 ## Source code structure:
 * Main repo contains the files for training
-* Testing folder contains the testing source code with two csv (CC359 & Camcan) test subjects (n=20 each)
+* Testing folder contains the testing source code with two csv (each for CC359 & Camcan) with test subjects id's (n=20 each)
 * Bias Correction folder contains the source code for implementing bias correction as well as two csv.
 The bias_removal_imgs.csv has n=10 samples that were used for creating the bins and testing_imgs.csv (same as cc359_test.csv in testing directory) has n=20 samples to be used for final testing.

 ### To download the data